ecronix/react-most-wanted/README.md

 git clone https://github.com/TarikHuber/react-most-wanted my_project
 ```

-if you want to save the project into a specific folder (inthis example "my_project").
+if you want to save the project into a specific folder (in this example "my_project").
 The folder must be empty!

 Now go with the console into the folder.
-If you havn't provided a name like "my_project" then it will be the default "react-most-wanted".
+If you haven't provided a name like "my_project" then it will be the default "react-most-wanted".

-In he folder run this command to start the develeoplemt mode of the project:
+In he folder run this command to start the development mode of the project:

 ```js
 npm run dev